Miri (Star Trek: The Original Series)

 "Miri" is the eighth episode of the first season of the American science fiction television series Star Trek.
-Written by Adrian Spies and directed by Vincent McEveety, it first aired on October 27, 1966.
+Written by Adrian Spies and directed by Vincent McEveety, it first aired on NBC on October 27, 1966.

 In the episode, the Enterprise discovers an exact duplicate of Earth, where the only survivors of a deadly man-made plague are some of the planet's children.

 Plot

-The USS Enterprise answers a distress call.
-Using the ships instruments Spock measures the planet and determines its dimensions.
-It has a circumference of 24,874 miles.
+The USS Enterprise answers a planetary distress call from a world that appears to be a duplicate of Earth.

 A landing party of Captain Kirk, First Officer Spock, Chief Medical Officer Dr. McCoy, Yeoman Janice Rand and two security personnel find it resembles an abandoned, 1960s-style Earth.
-They are attacked by a disfigured man, who has a seizure and dies after Kirk hits, while trying to fend him off.
+They are attacked by a disfigured man, who has a seizure and dies after Kirk hits him while trying to fend him off.
 Noises draw the landing party to an abandoned building.
-They discover a teenage girl called Miri, who ran away from them because "grups" ("grownups") killed and maimed the children on the planet before dying out.
+They discover a young woman named Miri, who ran away from them because they were "grups" ("grownups").
 She and her friends are "onlies", the only ones left.
 The distress call is traced to an automated signal.

 The landing party, except for Spock, notice purple lesions on their bodies; Miri tells them that these are the first signs of the disease that has infected the planet and they will soon become like the other adults.
 The party find a medical research laboratory and look through documents for clues to the disease, discovering that it is a side effect of a life-extension experiment, affecting those who have reached puberty; death follows a brief period of violent madness.
 The "children" are actually over 300 years old, aging one month every century, but show the mental and emotional maturity of their biological age, rather than their actual age.
-When the disease begins, its victims have seven days to live.
+When the disease begins, its victims have approximately seven days to live.
 Although Spock is apparently immune, he considers himself a carrier who could infect the Enterprise if he returns.